dentarg/auth0-blog/_posts/2017-09-13-developing-restful-apis-with-python-and-flask.markdown

 - 2017-04-20-image-processing-in-python-with-pillow
 ---

-TL;DR; Throughout this article, we are going to use Flask and Python to develop a RESTful API.
+**TL;DR;** Throughout this article, we are going to use Flask and Python to develop a RESTful API.
 We will start by creating an endpoint that returns static data (dictionaries).
-After, we are going to create a class with two specializations and a few more endpoints to insert and retrieve instances of these classes.
+After, we are going to create a class with two specializations and a few endpoints to insert and retrieve instances of these classes.
 In the end, will take a look on how to run the API on a Docker container.
 Hope you enjoy!

 {% include tweet_quote.html quote_text="Flask allows Python developers to create lightweight RESTful APIs." %}